 In the US, since the passing of the ‘Farm Bill’ in 2018, hemp derived CBD has become legal in all States provided it contains less than 0.3% THC and no claims are made.
 Refer to CBD Central for more information.

 In Australia, CBD is not legal, whether sourced from hemp or marijuana, except under certain circumstances.
 That is, when approval is sought and obtained from the TGA (Therapeutic Goods Act) regulatory body, by a medical practitioner, via the Special Access System.
-This requires an application providing rationale for prescribing, including details of other treatments which have been attempted without results.
+This requires an application providing rationale, including details of other treatments which have been attempted without results.

-For those in Australia who would like to know more about CBD, and how to find doctors trained in CBD therapy and able to advise on qualification and pathways for prescription, refer to this site.
-It is also a resource for medical doctors, who would like to learn more about prescribing CBD.
+For those in Australia who would like to know more about CBD, and how to find doctors trained in CBD therapy, refer to this site.

 We don’t imagine the interest in this topic to dissipate any time soon, and do expect to see a lot more emerging research in the coming years, including into some of the lesser understood cannabinoids, such as CBG.
 We will do our best to keep you posted!